rvaiya/keyd/README.md

  - Want to put the control and escape keys where God intended.
  - Would like the ability to easily generate keycodes in other languages.
  - Constantly fiddle with their key layout.
- - Want an inuitive keyboard config format which is simple to grok.
+ - Want an intuitive keyboard config format which is simple to grok.
  - Wish to be able to switch to a VT to debug something without breaking their keymap.
  - Like tiny daemons that adhere to the Unix philosophy.